janeyoung2018/Finance-RCA-Agent/README.md

 - Synthesis produces stakeholder-friendly briefs and sweep hotspot summaries.
 - Dual summaries for scopes and sweeps: rule-based reference plus LLM decision-support output with deterministic fallback when no key is set.
 - LLM integration (Gemini or OpenAI) with richer response parsing, logging, and a live connectivity test.
-- LLM reasoning endpoint `/llm/query` answers questions from stored RCA outputs; `/llm/challenge` highlights conflicts/blind spots and supports delta-aware comparisons across runs.
+- LLM reasoning endpoints `/llm/query` and `/llm/challenge` answer or challenge stored RCA outputs with JSON guardrails (answer/rationale/sources/evidence_refs/next questions/confidence), deterministic fallback when no LLM key is set, and optional compare-run support for delta-aware responses.

 ### Frontend
 - Vite + React UI renders rollup/domain summaries, raw JSON, and scope/filter chips with default `comparison="all"`.
 - Dropdowns cover all filters (including metric) with option values generated from data via `scripts/generate_option_values.py`.
 - Persistent run history with pagination/filters, clearer `comparison="all"` messaging, shareable run deep-links, and comparison view toggles.
 - Frontend surfaces rule-based vs LLM decision-support summaries for scopes and sweeps.
+- LLM Reasoning tab lets you ask or challenge runs (with optional scope/compare run) and shows whether answers came from an LLM or deterministic fallback.

 ### Observability & ops
 - OpenTelemetry + Phoenix wiring captures RCA runs, per-agent spans, and LLM usage (latency/tokens/cost) with OTLP exporters and optional local Phoenix dashboard.
-- Run store persists to `data/run_store.sqlite` so background jobs survive API restarts (override with `RUN_STORE_PATH` as needed).
+- Run store persists to `data/run_store.sqlite` (override with `RUN_STORE_PATH`) so background jobs survive API restarts and backs paginated/status-filtered run listing for the history view.
 - GitHub Actions CI runs compile checks and pytest with coverage (XML artifact) on push/PR.
 - Dockerfiles for API and frontend plus docker-compose for running both together.

 ---

 ## Gaps vs Vision
-- Synthesis/challenge are still rule-based; deeper LLM reasoning beyond Q&A is not yet implemented.
-- No auth; metrics beyond traces/tokens/cost remain limited.
+- Decision support is heuristic-first: LLM use is limited to summaries/Q&A/challenge over stored outputs (no causal modeling or tool-driven what-ifs).
+- Data connectors are limited to the bundled CSV dataset; no warehouse adapters or freshness monitoring.
+- No auth or RBAC; operational hardening is light (no rate limiting/backpressure on background jobs).
-- Frontend lacks saved presets, multi-run comparisons, and richer drill-downs beyond the improved history and rollup toggles.
+- Frontend lacks saved presets, side-by-side multi-run comparisons, and deeper drill-down visualizations beyond the current rollups/history toggles.

 ---